 Sec.
 4. Nominations for Officers or Zone Representatives may be made by any member in good standing, including oneself.
 Such nomination shall be in writing addressed to the Chairman of the Nominating and Elections Committee, shall state the full name and address of the nominee and the office to which he is nominated, and shall be signed by the member making the nomination and not less than three other members in good standing.
 If said Chairman cannot be reached, the nomination may be delivered to the Vice-Chairman of the committee or to the President or Secretary of the Association.

 Sec.
 5. Voting shall be by a commonly written ballot on a form prepared by the Nominating and Elections Committee.
 Alternatively, if the situation warrants and the attendees approve, alternative methods, such as a show of hands, may be used.
 A majority of the votes cast for each office shall be required for election, provided that in case no candidate receives a majority, a second vote shall be held between the two candidates having the most votes on the first ballot.

 Sec.
 6. Any vacancies in the offices of the Association occurring between elections shall be filled by appointment, subject to the majority vote of the Board of the Directors

 Sec.
-1. Meetings of the General Membership shall be held in at a time and place to be designated by the Board of Directors.
-Notice of the meeting shall be given to all members not later than 10 days prior to the date for which the meeting has been set.
+1. Meetings of the General Membership shall be held at a time and place to be designated by the Board of Directors.
+Notice of the meeting shall be given to all members not later than ten days prior to the date for which the meeting has been set.

 Sec.
 2. A Special Meeting of the General Membership shall be held upon petition of ten or more members.
 The Board of Directors must then notify all members at least three days in advance of such meeting, advising them of the issue.